WGBH-MLA/openvault3/app/views/exhibits/grete-l-bibring.md

 in the sandbox together and somehow he always stayed there.
 Then there was another student who wanted to become an endocrinologist and somebody wanted to go into internal medicine.
-And we set up a seminar—a new seminar—to study these things.
+And we set up a seminar-a new seminar-to study these things.

 Just you students?

 It was all five.

-                         OLIVER COPE
+#### OLIVER COPE
 Bibring, and Fenichel, and you.

-                        MRS. BIBRING
+#### MRS. BIBRING
 No, and two others, which, they got lost and then one went to endocrinology and one into internal medicine.
-Now, we set up a seminar and used them not to bring the books and we started with very conservative things, with textbooks on endocrinology, and then we read [Friese?], who was a close friend of Freud but didn’t know about that, who had the most interesting idea about human physiology—not a correct one, but interesting.
+Now, we set up a seminar and used them not to bring the books and we started with very conservative things, with textbooks on endocrinology, and then we read [Friese?], who was a close friend of Freud but didn’t know about that, who had the most interesting idea about human physiology-not a correct one, but interesting.

 Then, I think, we read Havelock Ellis’s The Psychology of Sex.
 And then we had an assignment to report Freud’s contribution to the theory of sex, and the student who had to review it, was Edward Bibring.
 Now, he came back to our seminar, and he said, “Most interesting, and most important book.”
 And I piped up and I really got quite embarrassed about this remark the older I got and then I got old enough not to be embarrassed but amused and touched by this very famous man, and a very great man.
 I read some of his writings.
 Now, you mustn’t forget, I was a youngster of seventeen.
 I’d read two books, whereas these men who were